vatpac-technology/sops/docs/oceanic/phraseology.md

     **BN-TSN_FSS**: "QFA43, request your estimate VIROG."
     *From now on ATC will preface communications with a text SELCAL*

-### Position Reports
+## Position Reports

 A Position Report will contain the following elements:
 - Callsign
-- Position
-- Time
+- Position & Time
 - Flight level
 - Next position and time over
 - Ensuing significant point
-- Specified Speed
+- Specified Speed (if assigned)

 !!!
 Note
     If after making a position report an estimate has changed by more than 2 minutes, the new estimate shall be passed to ATC.